How to Design a Social Media Friendly Logo

 Pick Memorable Typography

-For wordmark and letterform logos, select a font that communicates your brand personality.
-Fonts have different associations like modern, fun or elegant.
+Select a font that communicates your brand personality for wordmark and letterform logos.
+Fonts have different associations, such as modern, fun, or elegant.

 Please keep it simple and legible with no more than two complementary fonts.
 Script or serif fonts often get lost at smaller sizes, so go with thick, sans-serif fonts.